Rick Hansen (politician)

 Rick Hansen (born March 1, 1963) is an American politician serving in the Minnesota House of Representatives since 2005.
-A member of the Minnesota Democratic-Farmer-Labor Party (DFL), Hansen represents District 53B in the southeastern Twin Cities metropolitan area, which includes the cities of South St. Paul, Inver Grove Heights, Cottage Grove and St. Paul Park, and parts of Dakota and Washington Counties.
+A member of the Minnesota Democratic-Farmer-Labor Party (DFL), Hansen represents District 53B in the southeastern Twin Cities metropolitan area, which includes the cities of Newport, South St. Paul, Inver Grove Heights, Cottage Grove, and St. Paul Park, and parts of Dakota and Washington Counties.